Oil rises on U.S. vaccine rollout, Middle East tension

 Asian oil demand has remained weak and some buyers have asked for lower volumes in May, partly because of refinery maintenance and higher prices.

-In an interview on Sunday Federal Reserve Chair Jerome Powell said the U.S. economy is at an “inflection point” amid expectations that growth and hiring will accelerate in the months ahead, but it faces the risk of reopening too quickly and sparking a resurgence in coronavirus cases.
+In an interview aired on Sunday, Federal Reserve Chair Jerome Powell said the U.S. economy is at an “inflection point” amid expectations that growth and hiring will accelerate in the months ahead, but it faces the risk of reopening too quickly and sparking a resurgence in COVID-19 cases.

+On the supply side, U.S. oil output from seven major shale formations is expected to rise for a third straight month, climbing by about 13,000 barrels per day (bpd) in May to 7.61 million bpd, the U.S. Energy Information Administration said on Monday.

-Reporting by Stephanie Kelly in New YorkAdditional reporting by Bozorgmehr Sharafedin in Lonodn and Aaron Sheldrick in TokyoEditing by David Evans and David Holmes
+Reporting by Stephanie Kelly in New YorkAdditional reporting by Bozorgmehr Sharafedin in Lonodn and Aaron Sheldrick in TokyoEditing by David Evans, Will Dunham and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.